breadbread1984/GODIVA/README.md

 PYTHONPATH=.:${PYTHONPATH} python3 dataset/sample_generator.py
 ```

-the shown the clips are reconstructed by VQVAE.
+the shown clips are reconstructed by VQVAE.

 ## train GODIVA on moving mnist dataset